You are here

 Introduction to cost-effectiveness analysis for Infectious Diseases - 2 day short course

-This two day course will take place in the UCL Royal Free Campus, Rowland Hill Street, London, NW3 2PF.
+This two day health economics course will take place in the UCL Royal Free Campus, Rowland Hill Street, London, NW3 2PF.

 - Principles of economic evaluation of health care programmes